The .9999 fine Gold Buffalo is the US Mint’s only pure gold bullion coin. It comes in only one size: 1-oz.

 Buying Gold Buffalo Coins

 If you would like to discuss the American Buffalo Gold Coins or any aspect of gold investing, call us at 800-528-1380.
 We take calls 7:00 a.m. to 5:00 p.m.
 MST.
-The minimum order for American Gold Buffalo Coins is ten coins.
-Additionally, more information about buying and selling gold and silver can be found on our Doing Business With page.
+More information about buying and selling gold and silver can be found on our Doing Business With page.